Anorexic BMI Calculator

 • Environmental factors interact with genetic predispositions

 A 2020 meta-analysis in Nature Genetics identified eight genetic variants linked to anorexia, suggesting metabolic differences may play a role alongside psychological factors.
+This groundbreaking research indicates anorexia may be both a psychiatric and metabolic condition, potentially explaining why recovery is so challenging for many patients.

 Beyond BMI: Modern Assessment Approaches